 Who is LifeAct?

 LifeAct’s mission is to prevent suicide by teaching young people to recognize the warning signs of suicide in themselves and their peers, and to seek professional help.
-Our trained, credentialed instructors deliver LifeAct’s in-school educational program, Recognizing Teen Depression and Preventing Suicide, to more than 20,000 Ohio youth every year.
-In the 2013-14 school year alone, 960 students came forward for help after the program.
+Our trained, credentialed instructors deliver LifeAct’s in-school educational program, Recognizing Teen Depression and Preventing Suicide, to more than 30,000 Ohio youth every year.
+Last chool year alone, 2,504 students came forward for help after attending our program.

-LifeAct instructors have presented its lifesaving program to over 170,000 students in more than 165 Ohio schools.
+LifeAct instructors have presented its lifesaving program to more than 230,000 students in more than 200 Ohio schools.
 Research-based analysis shows that students who experience the program are significantly more likely to seek help for themselves or others.
 LifeAct teaches students to be the first line of defense in preventing suicide.
 LifeAct saves children’s lives.

-LifeAct has entered into new collaborations with University Hospitals Rainbow Babies & Children’s Hospital and FrontLine Service, partners who we rely upon as vital links in the chain of suicide prevention.
-They will help expand the educational, assessment, and referral services that LifeAct makes available to teens.
+LifeAct has formed dynamic partnerships with University Hospitals Rainbow Babies & Children’s Hospital and FrontLine Service, partners who we rely upon as vital links in the chain of suicide prevention.
+They continue to help expand the educational, assessment, and referral services that LifeAct makes available to teens.

 LifeAct was founded in 1992 by Lyman H. (Tim) Treadway who lost his son to suicide.
 In its first decade, the organization trained more than 5,000 professionals, including teachers, school counselors, social workers, physicians, nurses, clergy, and law enforcement officers, to see the warning signs of suicide and take steps to keep children safe.
 The organization was originally established as a chapter of the research-focused American Foundation for Suicide Prevention (AFSP).